Saniya Sethi

 User Journey Map

-I created a user journey map for one of the features to help me better understand the user's experiences with the app.
-I illustrated the journey map from Sophie's perspective detailing the steps she took to discover the app 'Activate' and figuring out it is the right solution to use in solving her pain points.
+I created a user journey map for one of the features to help me better understand the users' experiences with the app.
+I illustrated the journey map from Sophie's perspective, detailing the steps she took to discover the app 'Activate' and determine that it was the right solution to use in solving her pain points.

 Competitive Analysis

-Next, I conducted a competitive analysis, to evaluate my competitors' strengths and weaknesses in relation to my own idea.
+Next, I conducted a competitive analysis to evaluate my competitors' strengths and weaknesses in relation to my own idea.
 This process helped identify potential feature adjustments.
 I assessed 'Happify,' focusing on emotional well-being, and 'Lifeworks,' aiding employee well-being.
-The factors that were assessed are:
+The factors assessed were:

 -